 The Banff Hot Springs are still a favourite today amongst visitors and locals.
 It’s magical to sit in the pools in the wintertime, watching snow fall on the surrounding peaks.
 Sunrise and sunset at any time of the year is also a wonderful time to visit, as the mountain air cools down during these times of day.
 The springs are open until late in the evening year-round.

-The facilities at the Banff Hot Springs include a large pool and cafe.
+The facilities at the Banff Hot Springs are universally accessible and includes a large pool and café.
+Swimsuits, towels, and lockers are available to rent.

 The natural history of the Banff Upper Hot Springs